czroth/czroth/README.md

 ### Hi, I'm Chris Roth, a Senior Data Scientist at [Preteckt](https://www.preteckt.com).

 I use machine learning (ML) to predict maintenance issues in vehicles before they cause downtime.
 My work includes data modelling and analysis to categorize anomalous conditions in vehicular systems.
 I collaborate with Preteckt's team of data scientists, engineers, and diesel technicians to provide Vehicle Prognostics as a Service.
+I'm currently working on projects relating to estimating fuel usage and engine age.

 My background in data science comes from working on [OSIRIS](https://research-groups.usask.ca/osiris), a Canadian satellite instrument in operation aboard the Swedish Odin satellite.
 Launched in 2001, OSIRIS has collected two decades of high resolution spectral data of the atmosphere to provide information on the extent to which humans are changing the atmospheric environment, specifically through the study of ozone.
 As Senior Analyst and Operations Engineer, I was responsible for the data processing pipeline for the instrument.